Prometric HAAD/DHA/MOH MOCK TEST - 1

 36.

-A nurse is caring for a client with a history of chronic obstructive pulmonary disease (COPD).What complications are most commonly associated with COPD?
+A 68-year-old client with a history of chronic obstructive pulmonary disease (COPD) presents to the clinic for follow-up.
+The nurse reviews the client’s health record and plans care.
+Which complication is most commonly associated with COPD?

 37.

-A new parent asks a nurse how to care for the baby’s umbilical cord stump.
+A new parent brings their newborn to the clinic and asks the nurse how to care for the baby’s umbilical cord stump.
 What should the nurse include in the teaching?

 38.